pulcy/correlation/deps/github.com/coreos/etcd/Documentation/op-guide/configuration.md

 + Maximum number of snapshot files to retain (0 is unlimited)
 + default: 5
 + env variable: ETCD_MAX_SNAPSHOTS
-+ The default for users on Windows is unlimited, and manual purging down to 5 (or your preference for safety) is recommended.
++ The default for users on Windows is unlimited, and manual purging down to 5 (or some preference for safety) is recommended.

 ### --max-wals
 + Maximum number of wal files to retain (0 is unlimited)
 + default: 5
 + env variable: ETCD_MAX_WALS
-+ The default for users on Windows is unlimited, and manual purging down to 5 (or your preference for safety) is recommended.
++ The default for users on Windows is unlimited, and manual purging down to 5 (or some preference for safety) is recommended.

 ### --cors
 + Comma-separated white list of origins for CORS (cross-origin resource sharing).
 + default: none
 + env variable: ETCD_CORS

-## Clustering Flags
+## Clustering flags

 `--initial` prefix flags are used in bootstrapping ([static bootstrap][build-cluster], [discovery-service bootstrap][discovery] or [runtime reconfiguration][reconfig]) a new member, and ignored when restarting an existing member.